Skip to main content

 D) ANALYZE TABLE

-3. What should you do before running UPDATE enrollment SET grade = 'A';?
+3. What should you do before running UPDATE orders SET status = 'Delivered';?

 A) Nothing; it is safe